PanosK92/SpartanEngine/README.md

 # About Directus3D
-Directus3D is a game engine that aims to be powerful yet simple.
-This is achieved by prioriziting a coherent and modern design and a minimalistic approach when it comes to adding new features.
+Directus3D is a game engine that started as a hobby project and evolved into something greater.
-The UI design is greatly inspired by Unity, it should make the engine feel familiar and pleasurable to use.
+The source code is simple, modern and tackles a lot of aspects of engine development.
+Have fun!

 ![Screenshot](https://raw.githubusercontent.com/PanosK92/Directus3D/master/Runtime/Assets/screenshot-v0.2.jpg)